 Hard Graft makes some of the most luxurious straps out there and is my personal favorite.

 I wrote up a small review on this strap you can read about – Hard Graft Slide Camera Strap Review

 Hard Graft Slide Camera Wrist Strap – HardGraft.com

 I keep an updated list of all the available lenses that can be easily purchased for the Fujifilm X-T1.

 See the Fujifilm X-Mount Lens List.

 Fuji X-T1 Macro Extension Tube

-There are two Macro Extension tubes you can purchase by Fuji.
+There are two Macro Extension tubes you can purchase from Fuji.
 The MCEX-11 and the MCEX-16.
 I own the MCEX-11 to use my 56mm f1.2 lens as a macro lens.
 This works great but there are some huge limitations.
 One is that your max focus will only be a few feet from the camera.
-When you have the macro extension tube mounted you really can only take photos of up close macro photography.
-This works different than a real macro lens that still has infinity focus.
+When you have the macro extension tube mounted you really can only take photos of up-close macro photography.
+This works differently than a real macro lens that still has infinite focus.